 Some students spend summers doing community service, while others hone their musical skills.
 Some bag groceries at Roche Brothers while others will get involved in Alzheimer’s research in a lab.
 From a college counseling perspective, each example has merit, and we strongly believe (and have confirmed with universities) that sometimes getting a good old fashioned summer job mowing lawns or scooping ice-cream looks just as good in the application process.

 BUA has compiled a Summer Programs and Opportunities list as a research tool for finding a summer program.
 It is by no means exhaustive and we do not particularly endorse any one program.
 We offer this list as well as the TeenLife search feature as a starting point to help students in their own research.

 For more information on timing and applying to summer programs, check out the bi-weekly College Counseling Newsletters, visit the bulletin board outside the College Office, or review the College Admissions Guidebook (page 13).

 Students interested in summer math advancement must include a written request with their fall registration in March of the year before.
-In order to be approved for advancement, the student needs to have an A or A- at the end of the year in his or her current math course; have approval from the student’s math teacher, advisor, and Dr. White; and must choose a summer course approved by Dr. White.
+In order to be approved for advancement, the student needs to have an A or A- at the end of the year in her or his current math course; have approval from the student’s math teacher, advisor, and Dr. White; and must choose a summer course approved by Dr. White.
 The student then must take the approved summer math course and pass it with a B- or higher.
 In August, the student must take and pass our math mastery test.
+In rare circumstances, students may obtain approval to waive a BUA course, such as attempting to advance in the math sequence, over the summer.
+Additional details may be obtained from Dr. White.

 Summer courses or other coursework outside of the academic year curriculum will not be included on a student’s BUA official transcript.